Skip to content

 For every session you attend, write down one specific change you can make in your practice within 30 days.
 Not "great ideas."
 Not "interesting concepts."
 One change with a deadline.
 Inspiration fades fast.
 Written action items don't.

 And don't skip the operational tracks.
 Many practice owners gravitate toward clinical CE and walk past the practice management sessions entirely.
 But staffing, call-to-booking conversion, and patient communication are often the actual bottlenecks limiting growth.
-A HubSpot analysis found that email marketing returns $44 for every $1 spent.
+A HubSpot analysis found that 80% of callers who reach voicemail never call back.
 Small operational improvements from one conference session can compound faster than any clinical technique upgrade.

 After You Return

 Hold a team debrief within one week.
 Share findings while the information is fresh.
 Assign owners to each action item.
-The Southwest Dental Conference analysis found that practices building accountability systems around conference learnings see 25-40% increases in treatment acceptance within 90 days.
+Practices that build accountability systems around conference learnings are the ones that actually turn new techniques into measurable treatment acceptance gains.
 That doesn't happen from a Monday morning summary meeting where the excitement has already faded.

 Follow up on every vendor conversation within two weeks.
 Conference pricing and bundled deals often have expiration dates.
 More importantly, quick follow-up keeps you in the vendor's priority queue for onboarding support.